yashsgupta17/StudentEmployerReviews/README.md

 # StudentEmployerReviews
-Reviews on Co-op Performance of Students and Employers
+Text Analysis Project on 'Reviews on Co-op Performance of Students and Employers' Programming Language Used: Python
+IDE: Jupyter Notebooks
+Database: csv, xlsx